DamLabResources/outerspace/docs/snakemake.md

 # Verify the plugin is available
 python -c "from snakemake_interface_executor_plugins.registry import ExecutorPluginRegistry; print('slurm' in ExecutorPluginRegistry().plugins)"

-# Run the pipeline (it will create .snakemake/log automatically)
+# Run the pipeline (it will create .snakemake/log automatically and configure executor settings)
 outerspace pipeline config.toml snakemake_config.yaml \
     --snakemake-args="--executor slurm --jobs 100"
 ```

+**What the pipeline does automatically:**
+- Creates `.snakemake/log` directory for SLURM job logs
+- Initializes executor-specific settings with sensible defaults
+- Sets `slurm_logdir` to `.snakemake/log`
+- Configures other SLURM parameters to their defaults

 **Error: SLURM jobs not submitting**